top of page

 There is no pressure with Wild Wales Walkabouts to hike on our tours everyday, or all day.
 If your choice is to curl up with a book in the hotel, sit on a bench watching the sea, talk to the locals, you are on your holiday!
 You need to relax in the way that works for you!
 Each evening we will gather for supper at our guest house or in one of the pubs in the small hamlet where we will be staying.

-Saturday, May 16, 2pm
+Saturday, May 15, Noon

-Sunday, May 17, 9am
+Sunday, May 16, 9am

-Along with our lunch we will be hiking up in the hills to ‘Tre Ceiri’ an ancient hillfort going back to the Iron Age overlooking the Irish Sea.
-Weather permitting on the following day we will be visiting Bardsey Island.
-Colin a local fisherman and postman to the island will take us over on his boat, it’s a short ride.
-You will need cash to pay for this return journey of 50GBP.
-During our time here in Aberdaron Wild Wales Tours will be treating you to a lobster dinner caught by a local fisher.
-If you do not eat seafood, there will be other choices.
+Weather permitting we will visit Bardsey Island, the island where 20,000 saints have been buried, and also a Puffin colony.
+Colin a local fisherman, farmer and postman to the island will take us over on his boat, it’s a short ride.
+You will need cash to pay for this return journey of 45GBP plus a landing fee of 7.50GBP, cash only for the trip over, but you can pay the landing fee by credit card.
+Tonight Wild Wales tours will be treating you to a lobster dinner caught by a local fisher.
+If you do not eat seafood, there will be other options.

-Tuesday, May 19, 10am
+Tuesday, May 18, 10am

-Friday May 22, 9am.
+Friday May 21, 9am

 TRANSPORTATION TO WALES

 We recommend that you fly to Manchester in England.
 Most overnight flights from the U.S. arrive mid or late morning U.K. time.
 At the Manchester airport, you will be able to catch a train to Bangor in North Wales.
 There are twenty trains a day from the airport, and they run every hour.
 The journey takes about two and a half hours.
-You may also fly from the U.S. to London and catch a train from London to Bangor.
+You may also fly from the U.S. to London and catch a fast train from London to Bangor.
 (3.15mins)

+We will all meet at the Railway Station in Bangor, North Wales at noon on Saturday, May 15, 2027.
 Arriving a day early is highly encouraged, if at all possible.
 As most of you know these days, it is very common to have a late or cancelled flight, or luggage that shows up late.
 Coming a day early reduces that stress.
 Wales and England are 6 hours ahead of Central Standard Time.
 The flight across the Atlantic takes 7-8 hours from the Midwest and around six hours from the East Coast.
 If you can afford the time and an extra night’s lodging at a small hotel or B&B, you will not likely regret it.
+We highly recommend the Management Center at Bangor University (a four-star hotel at a very reasonable cost).

 PAYMENTS

 The cost of the trip will be $2874.
 We will email invoices which can be paid online with a credit card.
-A deposit of $958 per person ($1916 per couple) is required to secure your place, followed by a payment of $958 ($1916 per couple) October 16, 2025.
-The final payment of $958 per person ($1916 per couple) is due on January 1, 2026.
+A deposit of $958 per person ($1916 per couple) is required to secure your place, followed by a payment of $958 ($1916 per couple) October 16, 2026.
+The final payment of $958 per person ($1916 per couple) is due on January 1, 2027.
 The single room supplement is $500.

 The price above includes your accommodations, breakfast, two suppers one being a lobster dinner, transportation, entrances to castle, walking guides.